I-5 rivalry: 1990s: NBA Finals appearances

+Just as the Blazers championship window was closing, the Sonics run of success was just opening.
+In 1993–94, coming off nearly making the Finals in 1992–93, they would have their own 63–19 regular season record.
+They were led by head coach George Karl and the duo Kemp and Gary Payton, the latter who had been on the team since 1990 but struggled in his first two seasons in the NBA.
+Kemp was named to the All-NBA Second Team, while Payton was named to the All-NBA Third Team, and to the NBA All-Defensive First Team.
+Rounding out the roster was 2-time Sixth Man of the Year Detlef Schrempf, Kendall Gill, Ricky Pierce, Sam Perkins, Vincent Askew, and defensive sixth man Nate McMillan.
+Despite their regular season success, the Sonics lost in the first round to the 8th-seed Denver Nuggets (the first 8th seed to beat the #1 seed in NBA history).
+The next season, they would lose to the Lakers in the First Round as well, despite being heavily favorite.
+In 1995–96, the Sonics got out of the First Round for the first time since 1992–93 and made their first NBA Finals appearance since 1979.
+However, like the Blazers in 1992, the Bulls, in Michael Jordan's first full season after retiring to play baseball, started their second three-peat by defeating the Sonics in six games.
+1996 was not only their last Finals appearance, but the last time they made a Conference Finals, until the team left for Oklahoma City in 2008.

-Oden / Durant
+2007 draft: Oden / Durant

 Both teams beat long odds to emerge as the winners of the 2007 NBA draft lottery.
 Portland, with only a 5.3% chance, received the number one selection.
 Seattle, at a 9.7% chance, won the second pick.
 Their lottery luck and the presence of two generational prospects in the draft fueled instant hope for the revival of both franchises.

 In the 2007 NBA draft, Portland selected Greg Oden as the draft's number one pick.
 Seattle followed, selecting Kevin Durant at number two.

 Cruelly, neither city's fanbase would enjoy success from the draft.
 Oden was plagued with injuries and would play only 82 total games for the Blazers before being waived in 2012.
 Durant earned the 2007–2008 NBA Roookie of the Year award with the SuperSonics, but his addition was unable to prevent the team from being relocated to Oklahoma City the following year, where they began play as the Thunder.